nobodhi/javascript_coding_exercise/README.md

 The naive answer simply appeals to the principles of **Document First, Test Driven Development**.
 While there may be innumerable ways in which the solution can be improved, the tests are passing and therefore the code is complete.

-## Fibonacci Series
+### Fibonacci Series

 In this exercise the test is located in **./test/fib-test.js**.
-The fibonacci module must return the Fibonacci sequence to N+1 places for any given N. The series is checked with the following formula
+The fibonacci module must return the Fibonacci sequence to N+1 places for any given N. The series is checked against the formula

 `Sum(F(n)) = F(n+2)-1`